chiggy69/chiggy69.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+Hello There!
+I am a Software Engineer working in Microsoft working in the domain of Digital Security and Risk.

-Chirag Vashist received his B.Tech.
+I received my B.Tech.
 Honors degree in Computer Science with Minor in Management from Indian Institute of Technology, Mandi.
-His research interests are Computer Vision with application in biometric recognition.
+My research interest is Computer Vision with application in biometric recognition and security.
+As part of my final-year thesis, I worked on optimizing the indexing of biometric data and generation of cancellable biometric templates.

-He has worked on providing guidance for rapidly scanning, deploying, and operationalizing cloud resources at Microsoft IDC.
-He has also volunteered as an administrator and mentor at Australian Open-Source Software Innovation and Education.
+I have also volunteered as an administrator and mentor at Australian Open-Source Software Innovation and Education (AOSSIE).
+As a Google-Summer-of-Code student for AOSSIE, I worked on Mind The Word, a language immersion browser extension.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->